monyxie/qr-lite/README.md

 1. Make sure you have `node`, `yarn`, `pnpm` (for building qr-scanner-wechat), and the `zip` command installed.
 1. Open terminal and cd to project root.
 1. Run `./release.sh`.
-After this you'll get two zip files in the `release` directory: `qr-lite-release.zip` is the installable extension, while `qr-lite-source.zip` is the source code zip.
+After this you'll get two zip files in the `release` directory: `qr-lite-release-xxxxxxxx.zip` is the installable extension, while `qr-lite-source-xxxxxxxx.zip` is the source code zip.

 ## Translations